 The Old-West storefronts of Winthrop, Wash., a fun fall getaway destination for Seattle-area families

 If escaping to a cabin in a small mountain town aglow with beautiful golden foliage seems like the perfect mini break from the soon-to-be-routine rhythms of the school year, have I got a destination for you!

-I’ll be honest, though: The thought of a four-hour drive from Seattle to Winthrop, Wash., with two kids under the age of 5 didn’t appeal to me at first.
+But first, I’ll be honest.
+The thought of a four-hour drive from Seattle to Winthrop, Wash., with two kids under the age of 5 didn’t initially appeal to me.
 However, armed with ample snacks and the patience for plenty of stops along the way, our scenic route for a midweek getaway to this Western-themed town quickly changed my mind.

 The Methow People were the primary inhabitants of Washington’s North Cascades until white settlers — including Winthrop’s founder, Guy Waring — established trading posts in the area in the late 1800s.
 Around a hundred years later, the highway connecting the Western and Eastern sides of the mountains (State Route 20) was nearing completion, and some enterprising Winthrop business owners had an idea.

 In a ploy to attract tourists, they hired the architect of nearby Bavarian-themed Leavenworth to restore the town in the style of the Old West.
 Today, families can enjoy the town’s Western charm while also appreciating the Indigenous culture that continues to enrich the area.

 Families will enjoy strolling the wooden boardwalks and popping into the shops along Riverside Avenue, stopping to read about the history of the town at notable buildings.